Psalm 5: Catholic Church

-According to the Rule of St. Benedict (530 AD), Psalm 1 to Psalm 20 were mainly reserved for office of Prime.
-Since the time of St. Benedict, the Rule of Benedict (530 AD) has used this psalm for the office Lauds on Monday (Chapter XIII) In the Liturgy of the Hours, Psalm 5 is still recited or sung at Lauds on Monday of the first week.
+According to the Rule of St. Benedict, from 530, Psalm 1 to Psalm 20 were mainly reserved for office of Prime.
+Since the time of Saint Benedict, the Rule of Benedict has used this psalm for the office Lauds on Monday (Chapter XIII).
+In the Liturgy of the Hours, Psalm 5 is still recited or sung at Lauds on Monday of the first week.

 Coptic Orthodox Church

 In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Prime.

 Book of Common Prayer

 In the Church of England's Book of Common Prayer, Psalm 5 is appointed to be read on the morning of the first day of the month.

 Music

 Caspar cross Hamer (1546) created in 1537 the chorale An geystlich Bitlied drawn heavily from the Psalms.

 Heinrich Schütz composed a setting of a metred version in German, "Herr, hör, was ich will bitten dich", SWV 101, published in 1628 in the Becker Psalter.
-Felix Mendelssohn composed a setting of Psalm 5 in English, "Lord, hear the voice" for men's chorus in 1839).
+Felix Mendelssohn composed a setting of Psalm 5 in English, "Lord, hear the voice," for men's chorus in 1839.
 In 1911, Edward Elgar dedicated a setting for choir and orchestra, "Intende voci orationis meæ", as an offertory for the coronation of King George V.